 First, note that you can file taxes as a single individual, a married couple filing jointly, a married couple filing separately, or as a head of household (unmarried with dependents).
 The marginal tax brackets change depending on how you file to account for the additional household members.

-Table 1 displays the marginal tax rates for single and married (filing jointly) households for income earned in 2023.
+Here are the marginal tax rates for single and married (filing jointly) households for income earned in 2025:

 Scenario 1: Single individual